 High technology products and services are unique in the levels of ambiguity and risk that challenge a manager's ability to craft a marketing strategy.
 Understanding the customer, reading market trends, creating a compelling vision of value, and launching marketing programs (already foreboding tasks in traditional marketing situations) have a heightened sense of uncertainty in the context of high technology platforms such as nanotechnology and regulated medical devices.
-This course draws on contemporary ideas in literature by thought leaders in technology marketing.
-We work though several marketing models and methods in practice today to assist students synthesize and build appropriate conceptual and managerial frameworks for technology marketing practice.
+This course draws on contemporary ideas in the literature by thought leaders in technology marketing.
+We work through several marketing models and methods in practice today to assist students to synthesize and build appropriate conceptual and managerial frameworks for technology marketing practice.

 Accounting/ Finance and Engineering Economics